adobe/aio-lib-web/README.md

 - When you stop the dev server all vs code configurations are cleaned up and restored.

-### TODOES
+### TODO

+- from poc to dev cmd:
-- cleanup auto gen files put all in a subfolder
+  - code cleanup
   - unit tests
-- check that zip actions work
+  - make sure dependencies are released (e.g `aio-cli-config`)
+  - better doc
+  - aio cna dev command
+  - auto download `wskdebug` (as dependencies) and `openwhisk-standalone.jar`
+- vscode plugin

 ## Contributing